This Is How To Set The Radio As Your Alarm On All Your Smart Devices

 Do you miss the days where you'd be woken up by your clock radio playing your favourite radio station?

-It turns out there's a lot of easy ways to set The Fox as your alarm on your smart devices.
+It turns out there's a lot of easy ways to set 2DayFM as your alarm on your smart devices.

 iPhone

-There's a simple way to get your iPhone to open up the Fox app every morning!
+There's a simple way to get your iPhone to open up the 2DayFM app every morning!
 Click here to find out how to do it.

 Amazon Alexa

 Do you have an Amazon Alexa or Echo Dot device?
-You could be waking up to the sounds of your favourite tunes on The Fox every morning.
+You could be waking up to the sounds of your favourite tunes on 2DayFM every morning.
 Click here to find out more.

 Google Home

 Are you a Google devotee with a Google Home in your house?
-Click here to find out how to wake up with Fifi, Fev & Byron.
+Click here to find out how to wake up with 2DayFM.

-Find out how you can listen to The Fox on your Smart Speaker here.
+Find out how to listen to 2DayFM on your Smart Speaker HERE